Sexually transmissible infections (STIs) are infections that you can get if you have unprotected sexual contact with someone.

-Many Family Planning clinics now offer do-it-yourself STI tests, so you don’t need to see a nurse or doctor.
-This is for people who don’t have any signs of an infection.
+All Family Planning clinics offer STI self-testing.
+This is for people who don't have any signs of infection and who do not need to see a nurse or doctor.

-You will take the test samples yourself in the clinic bathroom and give them to the receptionist.
+If you are able to take your own STI test, you may take the test samples yourself in the clinic bathroom and give them to the receptionist or at the laboratory.

 A nurse will contact you within a week with your results.
 If you need treatment, they will help you book an appointment.